 donors and partners

-Funded by IFAD (International Fund for Agricultural Development), IFOAM will implement this project during a 3-year time period from 2013 to 2016, in collaboration with three local partners: NOGAMU (National Organic Agriculture Movement Uganda), OFAI (Organic Farming Association of India) and ANPE (Asociación Nacional de Productores Ecológicos del Perú).
+Funded by IFAD (International Fund for Agricultural Development), IFOAM implemented this project during a 3-year time period from 2013 to 2016, in collaboration with three local partners: NOGAMU (National Organic Agriculture Movement Uganda), OFAI (Organic Farming Association of India) and ANPE (Asociación Nacional de Productores Ecológicos del Perú).

 Subscribe to the INOFO Newsletter